 - Timing.
 The shareholder must provide the Nominating and Corporate Governance Committee written notice by no later than October 1 of the year prior to the annual meeting of shareholders at which the candidate would seek to be elected. - Information.
-The shareholder's notice must include the following information: - The name and address of the shareholder making the submission and the name, address and telephone number of the candidate to be considered: - The class or series and number of shares of the Company's stock that are beneficially owned by the shareholder making the submission, a description of all arrangements or understandings between the shareholder and the candidate with respect to the candidate's nomination and election as a director, and an executed written consent of the candidate to serve as a director of the Company if so elected;
+The shareholder's notice must include the following information: - The name and address of the shareholder making the submission and the name, address and telephone number of the candidate to be considered; - The class or series and number of shares of the Company's stock that are beneficially owned by the shareholder making the submission, a description of all arrangements or understandings between the shareholder and the candidate with respect to the candidate's nomination and election as a director, and an executed written consent of the candidate to serve as a director of the Company if so elected; - A copy of the candidate's resume and references; and

-- · A copy of the candidate's resume and references; and - An analysis of the candidate's qualifications to serve on the board of directors and on each of the board's committees in light of the criteria set forth in our Corporate Governance Guidelines and established by the Nominating and Corporate Governance Committee (including all regulatory requirements incorporated by references therein).
+An analysis of the candidate's qualifications to serve on the board of directors and on each of the board's committees in light of the criteria set forth in our Corporate Governance Guidelines and established by the Nominating and Corporate Governance Committee (including all regulatory requirements incorporated by references therein).

 Shareholder Nominations Made at the Annual Meeting of Shareholders.
 The Company's articles of incorporation provide that shareholders may nominate persons for election as directors and have such nominees' names included on the ballot distributed at the annual meeting by providing our Corporate Secretary written notice not less than 60 days nor more than 90 days prior to the annual meeting.
 The notice must contain prescribed information about the proponent and each nominee, including the information about the nominee that would have been required to be included in a proxy statement filed under SEC rules had such nominee been nominated by the board of directors.
-Such a nomination will need to be received between February 17, 2012, and March 18, 2012, to be presented at the Company's 2012 Annual Meeting of Shareholders.
-No such shareholder nominations were received by the deadline for the 2011 Annual Meeting of Shareholders.
+Such a nomination will need to be received between February 17, 2017, and March 19, 2017, to be presented at the Company's 2017 Annual Meeting of Shareholders.